php-fig/fig-standards/bylaws/003-votes.md

 ## Errata Vote

-An Errata Vote is called by the Editor of an approved PSR.
+An Errata Vote is called by the Editor of an approved PSR, or a Secretary if the Editor is no longer available.
 Only Core Committee members may vote, either For (+1), Against (-1), or Abstain (+0).
 Quorum is 50%.
 A 2/3 majority is required for passage.

 ## Deprecation Vote